jaimetur/PhotoMigrator/help/0-command-line-syntax.md

              called <OUTPUT_FOLDER>/No-Albums/ and will have a year/month structure inside.
 -irEmpAlb, --immich-remove-empty-albums
-             The script will look for all Albums in Immich Photos database and if any Album is empty, will remove it from Immich Photos database.
+             The Tool will look for all Albums in Immich Photos database and if any Album is empty, will remove it from Immich Photos database.
 -irDupAlb, --immich-remove-duplicates-albums
-             The script will look for all Albums in Immich Photos database and if any Album is duplicated, will remove it from Immich Photos database.
+             The Tool will look for all Albums in Immich Photos database and if any Album is duplicated, will remove it from Immich Photos database.
 -irAll,    --immich-remove-all-assets
              CAUTION!!!
-The script will delete ALL your Assets (Photos & Videos) and also ALL your Albums from Immich database.
+The Tool will delete ALL your Assets (Photos & Videos) and also ALL your Albums from Immich database.
 -irAllAlb, --immich-remove-all-albums
              CAUTION!!!
-The script will delete ALL your Albums from Immich database.
+The Tool will delete ALL your Albums from Immich database.
              Optionally ALL the Assets associated to each Album can be deleted If you also include the argument '-rAlbAss, --remove-albums-assets' argument.
 -irOrphan, --immich-remove-orphan-assets
-             The script will look for all Orphan Assets in Immich Database and will delete them.
+             The Tool will look for all Orphan Assets in Immich Database and will delete them.
 IMPORTANT: This feature requires a valid ADMIN_API_KEY configured in Config.ini.